Georgina Ward, Countess of Dudley: Later life

-After the earl's death, Lady Dudley resumed a more active social calendar.
-She never remarried despite many offers for her hand in marriage, with a son of Prince Bismarck among her reported suitors.
+After the Earl's death, Lady Dudley resumed a more active social calendar.
+She never remarried despite many offers for her hand in marriage, with a son of Otto von Bismarck among her reported suitors.
 She remained wholly dedicated to her family and sons' education, as well as to national service and charitable organisations.

 In 1908, she was appointed a Lady President of the League of Mercy, an organisation established to recruit volunteers to aid the sick and suffering at charity hospitals.

 During the Boer War and World War I, she served with the British Red Cross Society.
 In late 1900, she was involved in running the Mayfair nursing home for disabled officers under its auspices.
 Her actions at that time proved to be pivotal in ensuring Captain Trenchard (later to become Marshal of the Royal Air Force) recovered from a wound he had received in action.
 From 1914 to 1918, she worked nine hours per day at the convalescent hospital, taking care of the needs of the injured.
 She lost her youngest son in the early days of the war.

 She was a close friend of Queen Alexandra.
-As dowager countess, Lady Dudley lived at Pembroke Lodge in London, granted to her by "grace and favour" of King Edward.
+As dowager countess, Lady Dudley lived at Pembroke Lodge in London, granted to her by "grace and favour" of King Edward VII.

 She died at Pembroke Lodge in February 1929 at the age of 82, having spent more than half of her life as a widow.

 Children

-The earl and countess had six sons and one daughter.
+The Earl and Countess had six sons and one daughter.
 Their fourth son, Capt.
 Reginald Ward, died in 1904 after an appendectomy in London.
 Their youngest son, Lieutenant Gerald Ward, a first class-cricketer for Marylebone Cricket Club, was killed in action in 1914 while serving with the 1st Life Guards at Zandvoorde, Belgium.
 Their great-granddaughter was the actress Georgina Ward.